raystack/meteor/docs/concepts/sink.md

 # Sink

-You can specify multiple sinks in a recipe, this will prevent you from having to create duplicate recipes for the same metadata extraction.
+`sinks` are used to define the medium of consuming the metadata being extracted.You need to specify atleast one sink or can specify multiple sinks in a recipe, this will prevent you from having to create duplicate recipes for the same metadata extraction.
+The given examples shows you its correct usage for http and kafka.

 ## Sample usage in a recipe

 ```yaml
 name: sample-recipe
 sinks: # required - at least 1 sink defined